The 5 French Mother Sauces Explained

 Use leftovers as a sandwich spread: Cold Hollandaise works surprisingly well as a creamy spread on an English muffin or sandwich.
 Refrigerate leftovers and give it a try!

-💡Learn how to make my foolproof hollandaise with an immersion blender.
+💡Learn how to make my easy immersion blender hollandaise sauce

 The French mother sauce version of tomato sauce traditionally includes salted pork, and mirepoix (carrots, onions, and celery), and is sometimes thickened with a roux.